couchbase/couchbase-python-client/README.md

 # Couchbase Python Client
 Python client for [Couchbase](https://couchbase.com)
 >**NOTE:** This is the documentation for the 4.x version of the client.
 This is mostly compatible with the older 3.x version.
-Please refer to the *3.2.7* tag for the older 3.x version.
+Please refer to the *release32* branch for the older 3.x version.

 # Contents<a id="contents"></a>